 Even though it costs millions of dollars to air a commercial during the Super Bowl, all of these commercials will be viewable on different social media platforms or tied to a larger marketing campaign.
 Most Super Bowl commercials even have online teasers that show what the ad will be about or who it’ll star.
 The same approach should be used to increase your firm’s brand awareness.
 Don’t just rely on commercials or word-of-mouth marketing to find new claimants.
 In this day and age, there are many avenues that your law firm can choose from to market itself.
 One in particular that could be a great addition to your advertising plan is eGenerationMarketing’s case leads.
 Case leads can be a great supplement to the sources that you are already using.
 They can really help your law firm take on more cases without the hassle of having to do the marketing themselves.

 It would be great if every law firm had a $5 million budget to spend on advertising, but that is not typically the case.
 Managing your advertising budget is very important to your law firm’s success.
 For example, you should always be tracking your cost per case.
 Tracking your cost per case tells you exactly how much you spent to acquire one new client.
 This is a quick and efficient way to see which marketing channels are profitable for your firm.
 It will give you the knowledge you need to part ways with sources that aren’t working and evaluate new ones.

-If you would like to learn more about the cost per case that eGenerationMarketing’s Social Security, personal injury, creditor harassment, or workers’ compensation leads could give you, give us a call at 617.800.0089 to discuss.
+If you would like to learn more about the cost per case that eGenerationMarketing’s Social Security, personal injury, employment law, or workers’ compensation leads could give you, give us a call at 617.800.0089 to discuss.